 For me, a cracking waterfall allows you to take a dip, features an interesting journey that makes the destination sing a little louder and I'm a big fan of an easy carpark.
 Let's not forget the option for a staycay either.
 With so many spilling streams and sky-high waterfalls that appear like a mirage amidst ancient forests, there's good reason to stay a little longer.

 With the return of warmer weather, the Urban List team and I reckon chasing waterfalls is exactly what you should do this weekend.
-Here's my pick of the very best waterfalls Gold Coast is close to, how long it'll take you and important info about what's around.
+Here's my pick of the very best Gold Coast waterfalls you can swim in, plus the length of their treks and what's around.

 Twin Falls